seibert-media/profitbricks-snapshot/README.md

 # profitbricks-snapshot

 profitbricks-snapshot is a tool to create daily block based images of virtual machines in the [Profitbricks](https://www.profitbricks.com/) private cloud.
-It also deletes snapshots that are older than a defined retention time in days (default: 7 days).
+It also deletes snapshots that are older than a defined retention time in days.

 ## Installation